tsubik/tsubik.github.io/blog/_posts/2015-11-03-retain-old-family-photos-using-nodejs-and-imagemagick.md

 permalink: /blog/retain-old-family-photos-using-nodejs-and-imagemagick
 ---

 Last weekend I decided to push forward an idea which had wrapped around my mind for a long long time.
-My family (I guess as almost everyone's) has a lot of photos, notes, documents, etc. A lot of memories, packed into albums, envelops, frames or hidden somewhere between books on the bookshelf.
+My family (I guess as almost everyone's) has a lot of photos, notes, documents, etc. A lot of memories, packed into albums, envelopes, frames or hidden somewhere between books on the bookshelf.
 Pictures fade or simply lose quality over time.
 That's why I decided to scan them, but as there are a lot of them I wanted to automate the process as much as I can.

 <!--more-->

 ## Manual Process

-The process is simple and can be break down into following steps:
+The process is simple and can be broken down into following steps:

-1. Insert a few pictures into scanner.
-I want to scan multiple pictures at once to make whole process faster.
+1. Insert a few pictures into a scanner.
+I want to scan multiple pictures at once to make the whole process faster.
 2. Scan using<code class="inline">Scan To File</code>button directly to connected computer.
 3. Let the script make the rest, so go to the step 1.

 ## The Script

 1. Watch scanner output directory.
-2. If new image, use ImageMagick to crop multiple images from it and then deskew them if needed.
+2. If a new image, use ImageMagick to crop multiple images from it and then deskew them if needed.
 Move results to different watched folder for further processing.
 3. Convert images to jpegs and move to output directory.
 4. Preserve scan somewhere just in case.

 Sounds easy, right?
 Ok, maybe except cropping images and deskewing part, but thanks to<code class="inline">the Google</code>I found a glut of [useful ImageMagick scripts][fred_scripts].
 Those scripts are free, but only for non-commercial use, so mind your intentions.
-Of course you have to have ImageMagick installed in the first place.
+Of course, you have to have ImageMagick installed in the first place.

 ## Gimmie Some Code